 Your Fort Lauderdale animal hospital will typically need to keep your cat under observation for at least a few days.
 After diagnosing a urinary tract obstruction, your veterinary team will check for imbalances in the cat’s blood.
 Your cat will typically be sedated and a catheter put in place to allow the urine to pass out of the bladder and to lower the risk that the bladder will rupture from excess fluid.
 Depending on the location of the blockage, several attempts may be required to seat the catheter properly.

 Once a urine sample has been collected through the catheter, your veterinarian will check for signs of infection or other issues that could have contributed to the blockage.
 All urine will be drained from the bladder before it is flushed with sterile saline solution.
 Your cat will usually be put on an IV catheter to deliver fluids and to keep your pet hydrated properly.
 Pain medications may also be administered to keep your cat calm and comfortable throughout the treatment process.
 Your veterinarian may also recommend a change in diet or surgical correction to the urethra for cats that have repeated issues with urinary obstructions.
 These surgeries are most often performed on male cats to correct problems with a narrow urethra and can significantly improve the quality of life for your cat in some cases.

-At Pet Royale Animal Hospital, we are a trusted Fort Lauderdale animal hospital with hours on Saturday and Sunday.
+At Family Pet Medical Center, we are a trusted Fort Lauderdale animal hospital with hours on Saturday and Sunday.
 We can also meet you and your pet after hours for emergencies, which can provide you with added peace of mind when serious health issues arise for your dog or cat.
 Give us a call today at 954-567-2500 to touch base with us.
 We are here to help when you need us most.